mihanovak1024/mihanovak1024.github.io/_posts/2022-01-25-learning-a-new-stack.md

 ---

 # The End
-I'm not going to switch to React Native just yet, but I want to be able to understand its tradeoffs compared to:
+I'm not going to switch to React just yet, since I'd firstly want to get on board a Frontend product I like and then learn the technologies they're using.
-- native development in languages like Swift (iOS) and Kotlin (Android)
-- multiplatform development kit Flutter which is a multiplatform alternative to ReactNative

 If by any change this gets to be read by anyone seeking a good employee, I'm up for <b style="color:#00adb5">hire</b>.
 You can learn more about my through my [About](/about) or my [Portfolio](/portfolio) page.